tanem/react-svg/README.md

 ## releasing

-The release script for this module uses [npm-version](https://docs.npmjs.com/cli/version) under the hood, so you should pass a semver string or release type as an argument:
+The release script for this module uses [npm-version](https://docs.npmjs.com/cli/version) under the hood, so you should pass a semver string or release type as an argument.

+For example, to publish a `patch` release:

 ```
 $ npm run release -- patch